shilpakancharla/learning-rust/README.md

 ## Installation

-To install Rust on macOS, run the command `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
+To install Rust on macOS, run the command `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` in the terminal.